ABOUT THE PHOTOGRAPHER

 In 2009, after a nine year hiatus, I developed an appetite to combine my passions of live music and photography again.
 In a keen effort to re-establish myself, I had an image shortlisted in the 2010 NME Photography Awards, and in 2011 I won the Gibson Sonisphere Photography Competition.

 In order to maintain ongoing involvement within the industry, I reintroduced myself to regional press as a music photojournalist while also photographing for a London based independent agency.
-At the same time I began to establish my own webzine Hit The Lights which continues to date.
+At the same time I began to establish my own webzine Hit The Lights which continues to date, and in 2018 I became a contributing photographer for Down The Front Media.

 I have had work published by the likes of Guitarist, The Independent, Metro, BBC, Evening Standard, Classic Rock, Planet Rock, Guitar World, Classic Rock Society, Powerplay Magazine, Hysteria Mag (Australia), Digital Photographer, Impakter and used in publicity for artists such as Joe Bonamassa, Whitesnake, Black Label Society, Europe, Glenn Hughes and Michael Schenker.